AdguardTeam/AdguardFilters/CONTRIBUTING.md

 Next step is creating rules.
 * There is an official [documentation](https://kb.adguard.com/general/how-to-create-your-own-ad-filters) that can help you.
-* When are you done with creating rules, please take a look at the similar ones in the filters.
+* When you're done with creating rules, please take a look at the similar ones in the filters.
 This may help you to make a better version of the rule.

 ## Repository structure